Ken Ograjenšek

-Ken Ograjenšek (born 30 August 1991) is a Slovenian professional ice hockey player for the Graz99ers of the ICE Hockey League (ICEHL).
-He previously played two seasons in the French Ligue Magnus with Dauphins d'Épinal before signing a two-year contract with Graz in a return to the EBEL on 4 July 2016.
+Ken Ograjenšek (born 30 August 1991) is a Slovenian professional ice hockey player who is a forward for the Graz99ers of the ICE Hockey League (ICEHL).
+He previously played two seasons in Ligue Magnus with Dauphins d'Épinal before signing a two-year contract with Graz99ers on 4 July 2016.

-He has played internationally with the Slovenian national team.
+He has played internationally with the Slovenia national team.
 He participated at the 2015 IIHF World Championship.